 - a.
-Coordination of Floodplain and sediment remediation; - b.
-Sequence of remediation; - c.
-Project management structure. - 3.
-Pre-Design Investigation Work Plans - 4.
+Coordination of Floodplain and sediment and bank remediation;

+- b.
+Sequence of remediation;

+- c.
+Project management structure.

+- 3. Pre-Design Investigation Work Plans, including for the Upland Disposal Facility - 4.
 Pre-Design Investigation Summary Reports - 5.
 Plan for Measuring Compliance with Performance Standards - 6.
-Conceptual Remedial Design/Remedial Action Work Plans - 7.
-Final Remedial Design/Remedial Action Work Plans - 8.
+Conceptual Remedial Design/Remedial Action Work Plans, including for the Upland Disposal Facility - 7.
+Final Remedial Design/Remedial Action Work Plans, including for the Upland Disposal Facility - 8.
 Supplemental Implementation Plans (e.g., contractor health and safety plans (HASPs), operations plan) - 9.
-Updated Project Operations Plan and Field Sampling Plan/Quality Assurance Project Plan for Rest of River-specific changes - 10.
-Off-Site Transportation Plan - 11.
-Quality of Life Compliance Plan:
+Updated Project Operations Plan and Field Sampling Plan/Quality Assurance Project Plan for Rest of River-specific changes, including a Construction Monitoring Plan - 10.
+On-Site and Off-Site Transportation Plan - 11.
+Quality of Life Compliance Plan: - a.
+Noise, air, odor, light standards; - b.
+Continued recreational activities during and after the remediation, including that Permittee shall work cooperatively with the City of Pittsfield, the Towns of Great Barrington, Lee, Lenox, and Stockbridge, and the State of Massachusetts to facilitate their enhancement of recreational activities, such as canoeing and other water activities, hiking, and bike trails in the Rest of River corridor, on properties where remediation will occur and/or where temporary access roads are constructed; - c.
+Road use, including restrictions on transport of waste material through residential areas and methods to minimize and/or mitigate transportation related impacts to neighborhoods, infrastructure and the general public; consideration of methods to reduce residential impacts where practical, including remediation techniques that further restrict transport of waste material through residential areas.
+Examples of roads that would warrant such further restrictions include: Brunswick, Kenilworth, Warwick, and Chester Streets; Noblehurst Avenue; Revilla Terrace; Shetland, Clydesdale, Pinto, and Palomino Drives; and Anita, Lucia, Quirico, Joseph, and Eric Drives;